jundalisay/sp/content/en/social/economics/fallacies/equilibrium-fallacy-2.md

 The resulting high prices and low supply then contradict the goal of economic growth, especially after bubbles and financial crises.

 Economists try to save face by saying that perfect competition is needed for it to work.
 But they do not realize that their supply curve makes perfect competition impossible in the first place.

 Because of this, 'real equilibrium' is never achieved despite the best efforts of economists and governments.

 Worse is that the ecconomists and policymakers had no idea that their policies and theories were devised by the vested interests of traders, manufacturers, and financiers to benefit traders, manufacturers, and financiers.

 Such people only want maximum wealth for themselves, not knowing of the problems that excessive wealth creates:

 {{< q a="Socrates" c="The Republic by Plato Simplified, Book 4" >}}
-When a potter becomes rich he will not think of you as much as before, grow more and more indolent and careless, and become a worse potter.
-But, on the other hand, if he has no money, he cannot provide himself with tools or instruments, he will not work well, and he will not teach his sons or apprentices to work well.

-Then, under the influence either of poverty or of wealth, workers can degenerate.
-Here, then, is a discovery of new evils of wealth and poverty, against which the guardians will have to watch, or they will creep into the city unobserved.
+When a potter becomes rich he will not think of you as much as before.
+He will grow more indolent and careless, and become a worse potter.
+But, on the other hand, if he has no money, he cannot provide himself with tools, he will not work well, and he will not teach his sons or apprentices to work well.
+So under poverty or wealth, workers can degenerate.
+Here is a discovery of the new evils of wealth and poverty which the guardians will have to watch, or they will creep in unobserved.
 Wealth is the parent of luxury and indolence.
 Poverty is the parent of meanness and viciousness.
 Both are parents of discontent.
 {{< /q >}}